British Workers League

-The British Workers League was a 'patriotic labour' group which was anti-socialist and pro-British Empire.
+The British Workers League was a 'patriotic labour' group which was pro-British Empire.
 Founded originally as the Socialist National Defence Committee, the league operated from May 1916 to 1927.

 The league's origins lay in a split in the British Socialist Party in 1915, primarily over the need to win the First World War.
 A group, dissenting from the pacifism of the Labour Party, would be formed by Victor Fisher and supported "the eternal idea of nationality" and aimed to promote "socialist measures in the war effort".
 Fisher, and Alexander M. Thompson, would form the Socialist National Defence Committee.
 This group, included H. G. Wells and Robert Blatchford.